Outsourcing IT Support Services – Benefits & Disadvantages

 Why Most Firms Are Outsourcing Their IT Support Today

 Hiring in-house IT experts may seem advantageous to have staff immediately at hand in case of an issue.
 However, many businesses today are moving toward Managed Services Providers (MSPs).
 There’s a few major reasons why.
 One major reason is operating costs.
 The cost of hiring skilled technicians is not a cheap exercise.
-Many growing businesses or companies simply can not afford in-house IT professionals.

 Whilst readily available IT support and skills are often advantageous, in-house IT employees require wages and other benefits, such as pensions and insurance.
 On the other hand, a company only pays an MSP for the services rendered during an agreed period.
 This means a company, firm or business can save on payroll and only pay for services required.
 However, a few factors must be considered for an enterprise to enjoy such a benefit, and several others mentioned below.

 Firstly, outsource to an MSP which is within traveling distance to your own offices or business.
 For instance, if a business is in London, IT support by EC-MSP or similar a company in the same city will be more suitable.
 This is mainly due to being on the same time zone.
 Additionally, it allows the ability of an MSP to respond to emergency issues in person, if required.
 This aspect is important to avoid downtime.
 Secondly, businesses should look to work with an MSP whose employees are experienced.
 Be sure to review qualifications and industry certifications of any Managed Service Provider’s technicians and staff.